despiegk/book_earth_regenerator/src/digitaltwin/who_are_we.md

 ![](img/incubaid_past.png)

-Our team has built some of the world’s most advanced Internet and cloud technologies that were later acquired by some of the biggest names in the space for a cumulated +USD 600 million.
+Our team has built some of the world’s most advanced Internet and cloud technologies that were later acquired by some of the biggest names in the space.

 ![](img/team_records.png)